 Oh, 2018, where have you gone?
 The frost is here, so it’s official: the stars didn’t align to build the dome this year.
-The concrete that holds the shell together won’t set in freezing weather.
+The concrete that seals the shell won’t set in freezing weather.

 It’s a bummer.
-Chris and I are the kind of people who attack projects, but our “forever dome” hasn’t been receptive to our approach.
-We want to make sure it’s done right.
-In our rural area, where skilled labor is thin, that means waiting on professionals we trust while painstakingly learning parts of the build ourselves, on nights and weekends.
+We try to attack projects, but our “forever dome” hasn’t been receptive to that approach.
+We want to make sure it’s done right, but it’s been tough finding skilled labor willing to drive out to our county (passing booming Gatlinburg on the way, which is full of fancy 2nd homes waiting to be rebuilt with insurance dollars after the wildfires).
+That means waiting on professionals we trust while painstakingly learning parts of the build ourselves, on nights and weekends.

 We’ve learned a lot: how to read architectural drawings and take-offs, how to bid work, how to tie rebar, how to firm up a gravel driveway, how to be patient.